DinoscapeProgramming/LocalBotify-Announcements/Announcement.md

 # Update - v1.3.1

-Say hello to the brand new dialog system for your bot to communicate with the app.
+Say hello to the brand new dialog system for your bot to communicate with the app!

 ## Why?